cocoltre/Visual-Perception/README.md

 These following variables need to be verified when running a new experiment.
 They are all present in visual_perception notebook, only a few are absent from predictive_templates notebook (they are not needed there):
 - `bias`, bool: Adds a bias parameter, or not.
 - `test_type_title`, str: Title of the experiment, used in plots.
-- `prev_var`, str: Internal variable/input, related to something happened previously.
+- `prev_var`, str: Internal variable/input.
-- `prev_var_title`, str: Title for the internal variable.
+- `prev_var_title`, str: Title for the internal variable, used in plots.
-- `ext_var`, str: External variable/input, related to something happening externally.
+- `ext_var`, str: External variable/input.
-- `ext_var_title`, str: Title for the external variable/input.
+- `ext_var_title`, str: Title for the external variable/input, used in plots.
 - (In `## Check that the model is working` section) `n`, int: Number of trials for creating a NOT noisy simulation.
 - (In `## Check that the model is working` section) `orientation_perc_external`, float: Probability of simulated responses following orientation in external state.
 - (In `## Check that the model is working` section) `orientation_perc_internal`, float: Probability of simulated responses following orientation in internal state.